Born in Flint, Michigan, I didn't live in the U.S. for long, but some ideologies run deep and Business seems a natural fit.

 I parlayed my media and business background into media training and corporate public relations by becoming Senior Counsel at Veritas Communications.
 I've also been able to use my TV skills in public speaking, event hosting & moderating and webcasting for financial institutions and conferences.

 Outside business I have two loves: family and sports.
-I'm the eldest of 12 children, husband to a very supportive wife, father of 5 great kids and Poppa to one.
-I golf, ski and coach: hockey for 36 years, soccer for 14, and 13 in lacrosse.
+I'm the eldest of 12 children, husband to a very supportive wife, father of 5 great kids and Poppa to two.
+I golf, curl and ski and spent years as a coach: hockey for 36 years, soccer for 14, and 13 in lacrosse.
 I recently retired as Head Coach of Queen's University Varsity Women's Lacrosse after winning OUA Coach of the Year.

-I have always been active in the community and serve on the St Joseph’s (Toronto) Hospital Foundation Board of Governors.
+I have always been active in the community and served on the St Joseph’s (Toronto) Hospital Foundation Board of Governors.

 Oddly, despite all my media, business and sport ties I still get stopped on the street, usually by someone who states - “You're the guy with the ‘stache'!